-If they are leftover, fried pork cutlets can be stored in the refrigerator for up to two days.
-You can reheat them in the oven for 10 minutes at 200°C (390F).
+If they are leftover, pork milanese can be stored in the refrigerator for up to two days.
+You can reheat them in the oven for 10 minutes at 200°C (390°F).

-Parmesan Pork Cutlets is a very rich and tasty second course.
+Pork Cutlet is a very rich and tasty second course.
 The ideal side dish for this recipe is some light vegetables to balance the richness of the fried cutlets.

-But if you match parmesan pork chops with richer and more elaborate side dishes, such as Zucchini Parmigiana or stuffed vegetables for example, you can also consider this as a one course dish.
+But if you match pork cutlets with richer and more elaborate side dishes, such as Zucchini Parmigiana or stuffed vegetables for example, you can also consider this as a one course dish.

 Finally, even though it would be better not to pair fried dishes in order not to make the meal too heavy, gluttony often wins.

-So with fried pork chops we can indulge every now and then, even to the delight of children, in the classic fried potatoes or the amazing breaded zucchini.
+So with pan fried pork cutlets we can indulge every now and then, even to the delight of children, in the classic fried potatoes, roasted potatoes or the amazing breaded zucchini.
 In this way you won’t go wrong for sure!

-For example in Sicily, especially in the area of Palermo, they flavor the breadcrumbs with parsley, black pepper and mint, then they add pecorino cheese.
+- SICILIAN PORK CUTLET RECIPE: In Sicily, especially in the area of Palermo, they flavor the breadcrumbs with parsley, black pepper and mint, then they add Pecorino Romano cheese.
+Try it!

 - DOUBLE BREADING: If you want a more rich and crispy result, you can do a double breading.
 Dip the pork chops in the egg and then in the breadcrumbs and cheese and press down well.
 Then repeat the same steps a second time.
 Again in the egg and again in the breadcrumbs.
 In this way you create a much thicker and crispier crust, as if it were a shell.
 Obviously, in this case, you need to double the amount of eggs, breadcrumbs and Parmigiano Reggiano.